awesome-pro/neon-website/content/docs/guides/react.md

 React by Facebook is an open-source front-end JavaScript library for building user interfaces based on components.

-Neon Postgres should be accessed from the server side in React applications.
-Using the following React meta-frameworks, you can easily configure a server-side connection to a Neon Postgres database.
+Neon LangChainshould be accessed from the server side in React applications.
+Using the following React meta-frameworks, you can easily configure a server-side connection to a Neon LangChaindatabase.

 ## React Meta-Frameworks